-This Management Discussion and Analysis ("MD&A") of Torq Resources Inc. has been prepared by management to assist the reader to assess material changes in the interim financial condition and results of operations of the Company as at June 30, 2019 and for the six months then ended.
-This MD&A should be read in conjunction with the condensed consolidated interim financial statements of the Company and related notes thereto as at and for the three and six months ended June 30, 2019 and 2018.
-The condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS" or "GAAP") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
-The accounting policies followed in these condensed consolidated interim financial statements are the same as those applied in the Company's most recent audited annual consolidated financial statements for the year ended December 31, 2018, except as outlined in note 2 of the June 30, 2019 condensed consolidated interim financial statements.
+This Management Discussion and Analysis ("MD&A") of Torq Resources Inc. (the "Company" or "Torq") has been prepared by management to assist the reader in assessing material changes in the interim financial condition and results of operations of the Company as at September 30, 2019 and for the nine months then ended.
+This MD&A should be read in conjunction with the condensed consolidated interim financial statements of the Company and related notes thereto as at and for the three and nine months ended September 30, 2019 and 2018.
+The condensed consolidated interim financial statements have been prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS" or "GAAP") as issued by the International Accounting Standards ("IFRS" or "GAAP") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+The accounting policies followed in these condensed consolidated interim financial statements are the same as those applied in the Company's most recent audited annual consolidated financial statements for the year ended December 31, 2018, except as outlined in note 2 of the September 30, 2019 condensed consolidated interim financial statements.
 All financial information has been prepared in accordance with IFRS and all dollar amounts presented are Canadian dollars unless otherwise stated.

-The effective date of this MD&A is August 27, 2019.
+The effective date of this MD&A is November 27, 2019.